The WCW Story

 VP of Operations

-Matt is a junior at Purdue University studying Mechanical Engineering.
-He has been playing alto saxophone for nearly 10 years and also enjoys playing guitar.
+Matt graduated from Purdue University with a degree in Mechanical Engineering.
+He has been playing alto saxophone for over twelve years and also enjoys playing guitar.
 Matt works behind the scenes at WCW to ensure production moves smoothly, and that all mouthpieces meet WCW's rigorous quality assurance specifications.
 He also assists on the R&D side of the house as well.
 Outside of WCW, Matt is an avid golfer and loves watching Chicago sports teams.